DYNAMIC EVENTS LIMITED

 BRUSSELS CORNER

-THANKS TO: Zoya Sheftalovich, Hanne Cokelaere, Nick Vinocur, Max Griera, Jacopo Barigazzi, Tim Ross, Pieter Haeck, Playbook editors Alex Spenceand James Panichi, reporter Ketrin Jochecová and producers Dean Southwell and Hugh Kapernaros.
+THANKS TO: Camille Gijs, Victor Jack, Zoya Sheftalovich, Hanne Cokelaere, Nette Nöstlinger, Kathryn Carlson, Tim Ross, Playbook editors Alex Spence and James Panichi, reporter Ferdinand Knapp and producers Dean Southwell and Hugh Kapernaros.

 **A message from Broadcom: Europe’s competitiveness depends on digital infrastructure organisations can trust.
 For European businesses, governments and public sector entities – especially in the AI era – that means secure, resilient, and sovereign cloud alternatives that give them control of their data.
 The solution isn’t protectionism or settling for legacy technology.
 At Broadcom, we are proud to invest in our European cloud service provider partners precisely because we believe they can win – not just survive.
 VMware Cloud Foundation gives them the technology backbone to achieve hyperscaler-level efficiency and scale, without vendor lock-in and while keeping data entirely within the jurisdiction of the European Union.
 Developing a local cloud industrial base matters for Europe’s economy.
 These cloud service providers create high-skilled jobs, keep revenue in Europe, and offer genuinely sovereign alternatives for Europe’s innovative organisations.
 They deliver the infrastructure needed to realise Europe’s AI ambitions, without compromise.**